The CPAP humidifier can help alleviate important problems with CPAP therapy.

 If you have these problems for more than a few weeks, you might want to talk to your sleep specialist about using a CPAP humidifier.
 This device can really help to alleviate these problems.

-The devices uses heat to produce moisture, to control the humidity in the nasal passages.
+The devices use heat to produce moisture, to control the humidity in the nasal passages.
 This is the most important feature of the CPAP heated humidifier that can make the difference in your treatment.

 The heated humidifier is particularly useful in getting used to therapy, so the beginners in CPAP therapy will find it very practical.

-CPAP Passover Humidifier - is an unheated humidifier, which is much simpler and less expensive than a heated humidifier.
+The passover humidifier is an unheated humidifier, which is much simpler and less expensive than a heated humidifier.
 The only drawback for this device is that it requires a warm bedroom to be very effective.

 The passover humidifier consists of CPAP water chamber, where the water is added inside to help moisten the airflow and reduce irritation to the nasal passages.